 The first confirmed cases of a COVID-19 variant from India have been detected in South Korea.

-Sohn said authorities are monitoring the situation as there is still scarce information on the transmission and fatality rate of the Indian variant.
-It has yet to be classified as a major variation.
+Sohn said that as there is scarce information on the transmission and fatality rate of the Indian variant, authorities are monitoring the situation.
+However, it has not yet been classified as a major variation.

 Health authorities are officially calling the Indian variant B.1.617., and have dubbed it a “double mutant” variant.
 It reportedly carries two mutations that are known to have the ability to escape antibodies.

 The variant was first detected last month by Indian health officials and has been linked to a recent surge in infections.